How Do We Use Calories?

 During short, intense bursts of exercise, your body uses anaerobic metabolism to convert carbohydrates into ATP.
 During longer, less intense workouts, your body gets ATP from aerobic metabolism, where most of the energy comes from carbs.

-Slow vs. Fast
+Slow and Steady vs. Fast and Intense

 If you're biking at a moderate, steady speed and without much resistance, you're mostly using your aerobic metabolism system.
 This has a lot of benefits.
 First, it improves how well your heart and lungs work.
 And it also helps your body to use up glucose efficiently.
 DeBusk cautions that not using glucose efficiently can raise your risk of pre-diabetes or metabolic syndrome.
 With moderate levels of cycling, your body also improves its ability to mobilize fats stored in muscle.